-Acas adviser Chau Doan covers the main questions employees ask about redundancy and their rights.
-We look at:
+In this episode of the Acas Podcast, Acas adviser Chau Doan covers the main questions employees ask about redundancy and their rights.

 - what to do if you think you've been made redundant unfairly